-The next morning we saw only one vehicle, a hunter in a pickup truck on Wilbanks Road.
+The next morning, we saw only one vehicle, a hunter in a pickup truck on Wilbanks Road.
 We saw no one else once we turned off into the wash we came in on.
-However, on the far side of the low pass into Kofa Queen, the closed road had been illegally “reopened” by a jeep group; they had forged a route past the closed gate and added rocks and logs to aid vehicles in washed out areas.
+However, on the far side of the low pass into Kofa Queen, the closed road had been illegally “reopened” by a jeep group; they had forged a route past the closed gate up an old jeep track and added rocks and logs to aid vehicles in washed out areas.

 Some factors aided our solitude on the earlier 2018 trip.
 Wilbanks Road, a cherry-stem road going north-south through the heart of the wilderness (built by a ranch family in the 1930s) is usually open to motorized vehicles.
 However, heavy fall rains had created a washout on the south end in 2018 so vehicles could not drive through.
 In 2020, Wilbanks Road was open; we saw evening hunters and encountered UTVs rushing down Alamo Wash, which the road follows for several miles.

 Also we had done our 2018 overnights on the eastern and southern ends of the wilderness much further from the Quartzite area (where hundreds of thousands of migrant “snowbirds” from colder northern states reside in the winter in mobile-home housing tracts or Long-Term Visitor Areas [LTVAs] on public land).
 A restricted military area in the southeast also prevents through traffic.
 Our 2020 backpack loop used boundary roads on the northwest much closer to Quartzite.